-Along with these, some side effects are specific to certain medicines, for example:
+Along with these, some side effects are specific to certain drugs.
+For example:

-Hand-foot syndrome can occur during treatment with capecitabine or 5-FU (when given as an infusion).
-This starts out as redness in the hands and feet, which can then progress to pain and sensitivity in the palms and soles.
-If it worsens, blistering or skin peeling can occur, sometimes leading to open, painful sores.
-It is important to tell your doctor right away about any early symptoms, such as redness or sensitivity, so that steps can be taken to keep things from getting worse.
+- Hand-foot syndrome.
+During treatment with capecitabine or 5-FU (when given as an infusion), this can start out as redness in the hands and feet, and then progress to pain and sensitivity in the palms and soles.
+If it worsens, blistering or skin peeling can occur, sometimes leading to painful sores.
+It’s important to tell your doctor right away about any early symptoms, such as redness or sensitivity, so that steps can be taken to keep things from getting worse.

-Neuropathy (painful nerve damage) is a common side effect of oxaliplatin.
+- Neuropathy (nerve damage).
+This is a common side effect of oxaliplatin.
 Symptoms include numbness, tingling, and even pain in the hands and feet.
-It can also cause patients to have intense sensitivity to hot and cold in the throat and esophagus (the tube connecting the throat to the stomach).
-This can cause problems (such as pain) swallowing liquids.
+It can also cause intense sensitivity to hot and cold in the throat and esophagus (the tube connecting the throat to the stomach).
+This can cause problems swallowing liquids.
 If you will be getting oxaliplatin, talk with your doctor about side effects beforehand, and let him or her know right away if you develop numbness and tingling or other side effects.

-Diarrhea is a common side effect with many of these drugs, but can be particularly bad with irinotecan.
+- Diarrhea.
+This is a common side effect with many of these drugs, but can be particularly bad with irinotecan.
 It needs to be treated right away — at the first loose stool — to prevent severe dehydration.
-This often means taking drugs like loperamide (Imodium®) many times.
+This often means taking drugs like loperamide (Imodium).
 If you are on a chemo drug that is likely to cause diarrhea, your doctor will give you instructions on what drugs to take and how often to take them to control this symptom.

-Most side effects are short-term and tend to go away after treatment is finished.
-Some, such as hand and foot numbness, may persist for a long-time.
+Most of these side effects tend to go away after treatment is finished.
+Some, such as hand and foot numbness, may last for a long time.
 There are often ways to lessen these side effects.
-For example, drugs can be given to help prevent or reduce nausea and vomiting.
-Do not hesitate to discuss any questions about side effects with the cancer care team.
+For example, you can be given drugs to help prevent or reduce nausea and vomiting.

-You should report any side effects or changes you notice while getting chemotherapy to your medical team so that they can be treated promptly.
-In some cases, the doses of the chemotherapy drugs may need to be reduced or treatment may need to be delayed or stopped to prevent the effects from getting worse.
+Be sure to discuss any questions about side effects with your cancer care team, and report any side effects or changes you notice while getting chemo so that they can be treated promptly.
+In some cases, the doses of the chemo drugs may need to be reduced or treatment may need to be delayed or stopped to prevent the effects from getting worse.

-Elderly people seem to be able to tolerate chemotherapy for colorectal cancer fairly well.
-There is no reason to withhold treatment in otherwise healthy people simply because of age.
+Older people seem to be able to tolerate some types of chemo for colorectal cancer fairly well.
+Age is no reason to withhold treatment in otherwise healthy people.